tebben/SNOG/README.md

 ```

 The landuse map is a numpy array.
 You need to provide a policy map - an array with the same shape - to be able to calculate the properties.
 Policy map should contain integer values with a certain range.
-You can derive the shape and range of values for the policy map as below.
+You can derive the shape and the range of values for the policy map as below.

 ```
 policy_shape = lu.landuse_shape